 Ahead of Sunday’s snap vote, both front-runners are vowing to stay in the eurozone – and that means continued austerity.

-He had to agree to the eurozone bailout despite the fact that 61 percent of Greek voters in a July referendum overwhelmingly voted against an earlier offer that insisted on austerity measures.
+Tsipras agreed to the eurozone bailout after 61 percent of Greek voters in a July referendum overwhelmingly voted against an earlier offer that insisted on austerity measures.

 The bailout Tsipras agreed to, which kept Greece in the eurozone, was widely seen as more severe than the original offer and included new taxes and spending cuts.

 While Tsipras’ supporters say he went down fighting, Meimarakis has described his seven months in government as “an experiment that cost the country dearly”.

 In January Syriza won the general election with 36.34 percent of the vote, followed by the New Democracy bloc at 27.81 percent.

 The ballot boxes for Greece’s 10 million voters opened at 7am local time (4GMT).

 With reporting from Barnaby Phillips in Athens